-From this start, nine additional stations, most with climatic histories approaching or exceeding a century in length have been added over time (New York Central Park, Chicago, Los Angeles, San Francisco, San Diego, Portland), to go with those of Las Vegas, Miami, and Seattle, the latter three with daily periods of record back to the late 1940’ s.
-With so much data from so many stations being presented, the focus is necessarily visual, and the goal is to construct the individual-year visualizations, as well as others (described below), to be interesting and informative from a physical interpretative standpoint, and perhaps most importantly, visually appealing from a pure pattern one.
-For example, for typical calendar years, the floating-bar temperature patterns for Los Angeles, Miami, San Francisco, and New York in particular, differ noticeably from each other on a pure pattern basis
+From this start, ten additional stations, most with climatic histories approaching or exceeding a century in length have been added over time (New York Central Park, Chicago, Los Angeles, San Francisco, San Diego, Portland, and in 2021, Phoenix), to go with those of Las Vegas, Miami, and Seattle, the latter three with daily periods of record back to the late 1940’ s.
+With so much data from so many stations being presented, the focus is necessarily visual, and the goal is to construct the individual-year visualizations, as well as others (described below), to be interesting and informative from a physical interpretative standpoint, and visually appealing from a pure pattern one.

 Other climate variables, such as wind (mean vector, mean scalar; extremes) and relative humidities, etc.,) have been introduced, the most important graphic-type being “hour-by-month climograms”, portraying given stations’ diurnal/seasonal variabilities (means, percent frequencies, extremes, etc.) for various parameters, individually, represented on single-page grid-layouts analogous to topographic maps.
-Further graphics’-type additions have been annual time series plots (for example, those of annual mean temperatures or annual total precipitation), cumulative season-to-date totals of precipitation, probability density distribution charts (e.g., those of annual total precipitation) and, analyses and depictions of diurnal mean vector (or “resultant”) wind character modes, a result of clustering analyses.
+Further graphics’-type additions have been annual time series plots (for example, those of annual mean temperatures or annual total precipitation), cumulative season-to-date totals of precipitation, probability density distribution charts (e.g., those of annual total precipitation) and, analyses and depictions of diurnal resultant wind patterns, a result of clustering analyses.
 The selection of parameters, kinds of analyses, and graphics’ types utilized are always subject to expansion, assuming any new proposed additions are considered novel, worthwhile and interesting.